 Conventions Meaning RETURN key The RETURN key is not always shown in formats and examples.
 Assume that you must press RETURN after typing a command or other input to the system unless instructed otherwise.
 CTRL key The word CTRL followed by a slash followed by a letter means that you must type the letter while holding down the CTRL key.
-For example, CTRL/B means hold down the CTRL key and type the letter B Lists When a format item is followed by a comma and an ellipsis $(, \ldots)$, you can enter a single item or a number of those items separated by commas.
-When a format item is followed by a plus sign and an ellipsis $(+ \ldots)$, you can enter a single item or a number of those items connected by plus signs.
-If you enter a list (more than one item), you must enclose the list in parentheses.
-A single item need not be enclosed in parentheses.
+For example, CTRL/B means hold down the CTRL key and type the letter B. Lists When a format item is followed by a comma an ellipsis (, ), you can enter a single iter number of those items separated by commas a format item is followed by a plus sign and a (+ ), you can enter a single item or a nu those items connected by plus signs.
+If you list (more than one item), you must enclose t parentheses.
+A single item need not be encl parentheses.
 Optional items An item enclosed in square brackets ([]) is optional.
 Key Symbols In examples, keys and key sequences appear as symbols such as PF2 and CTRL/Z. Ellipsis A vertical ellipsis indicates that some of the format or example is not included.
-Delete Key The key on the VT200 series terminal keyboard that performs the DELETE function is labeled <x.
-Assume that DELETE in text and examples refers to both the VT100 and VT200 series delete keys.</x.
+Delete Key The key on the VT200 series terminal keyboard that performs the DELETE function is labeled $< X$ .
+Assume that DELETE in text and examples refers to both the VT100 and VT200 series delete keys.
 Examples Examples show both system output (prompts, messages, and displays) and user input.
 User input is printed in red.